-They work by feeding harmless smoke into the intake of an engine which comes out of the leak making it visible.
+They work by feeding harmless smoke into the intake of an engine that comes out of the leak, making it visible.

 Seeing the smoke come out of a leak is a quick and easy way to find and fix an Evap problem.

 The one downside to this is that Smoke Machines are not low-cost tools and are for those who will be doing a lot of repairs.

 If you are trying to fix a single vehicle, a smoke machine will usually cost more than taking it to a mechanic shop.

 If you have a lot of repairs or are a busy shop, a smoke machine will make for a good purchase and save on time when looking for an Evap problem.

 There is no doubt many good units, with those below simply some of our favorite options.